 The University of Bonn has an international reputation as a leading institution of research and teaching, which is reflected in the excellence status since 2019.
-As one of 11 Universities of Excellence, the University of Bonn has six Clusters of Excellence, more than any other university in Germany.
+With eight Clusters of Excellence as of January 2026, the University of Bonn ranks highest among German universities.